Is Rank Group a buy before it taps investors for cash?

 How bad has the coronavirus been for Rank Group?

 Rank Group has been implementing its ‘transformation 2.0 programme’ since late 2018, aimed at increasing revenue whilst cutting costs.
 The plan was starting to bear fruit before being derailed by the coronavirus that forced it to close venues in late March.
-In the eight months to the end of February 2020, Rank Group reported an 11% rise in net gaming revenue and a 61% increase in operating profit.
+In the eight months to the end of February 2020, Rank Group reported an 11% rise in net gaming revenue and a stellar 61% increase in operating profit.

 But, despite the fact venues were only closed for the last three months of the financial year to the end of June 2020, the impact was huge.
 Whilst its online services have helped cushion the blow it has not been anywhere near enough to offset the financial impact of having to close its 140 venues in the UK and abroad.